Florya

 Florya is a quarter (semt) belonging to the Bakırköy district of the greater Istanbul, Turkey.
 It is located along Marmara Sea, and borders to the northeast the neighborhood of Yeşilköy, to the northwest that of Küçükçekmece.
 Its residents are relatively affluent.
 Florya has two stations along the Marmaray Commuter Line: Florya and Florya Akvaryum.

 Mustafa Kemal Atatürk, the founder and the first president of Turkey, used to spend his free time in his Florya Atatürk Marine Mansion swimming and enjoying the beautiful sandy beach.

 Name

 Florya's name, according to the Byzantine scholar Michael Psellos, who found it cited in an imperial Chrysobull, comes from the Greek word "Phlorion" (Φλώριον).
 It is possibly derived from a certain Florus, who lived in this neighborhood during the early Byzantine age.
 Until the 1920s the Ottoman name was "Fülürye".

-One part of the neighborhood is also called Şenlikköy.